 YOU MIGHT LIKE

-However, to be fair, this new movie has less action that part 3 of Fear Street.
+However, to be fair, this new movie has less action than part 3 of Fear Street.
 That’s not to say it doesn’t have plenty of creepy moments.
-Also, it sports a crisp runtime of 89 minutes which are used rather perfectly.
+Also, it sports a crisp runtime of 89 minutes which is used rather perfectly.

 Continue reading our The Last Thing Mary Saw movie review below.

 Just like in Fear Street 1666 on Netflix, the love between two women is swiftly punished.
 With The Last Thing Mary Saw, the story plays out quite differently.
 It’s the winter of 1843 and the term “pray away the gay” seems to be the mantra of those around these women in love.

 However, the prayers and punishment doesn’t really seem to take.
 The two young women continue to be in love and want to escape from this household which is (in general) a rather dismal experience for everyone.
 Since it’s told through flashbacks, you’ll know (part of) the terrible outcome from the very beginning.

 In the title role of Mary, we have Stefanie Scott (Insidious 4: The Last Key) in a very impressive portrayal of a young woman who is part of a rather well-off and pious family.
 However, Mary is also very much in love with Eleanor who loves her back.

 Eleanor works in the house as a help, but really, her status is of little importance.
 Only her gender is.

 Eleanor is portrayed by Isabelle Fuhrman who absolutely blew my mind (and most others) with her performance in Orphan (2009).
 Fortunately, Isabelle Fuhrman and Stefanie Scott have wonderful and very natural chemistry as Eleanor and Mary.
 They simply love one another and want to be together.